Gade and Original Marlowes Zone

 For more information on the library, visit Hertfordshire County Council's website.

-Work is also well under way on West Herts College's redevelopment of its Hemel Hempstead site on Marlowes.
-The new campus will be a centre for construction and engineering training as well as a range of modern business skills.
+West Herts College's redevelopment of its Hemel Hempstead site on Marlowes is now complete.
+The new campus is a centre for construction and engineering training, as well as a range of modern business skills.
 For more information, please visit West Herts College website.